BruhKofi/bruhkofi.github.io/_posts/2016-12-19-how-to-become-a-web-developer-from-scratch--learn-programming.markdown

 description: How to become a Web Developer, Learning to write code, where to start.

 ---
 Learning to code is one of the most exciting things to decide to do if you start off on the right foot.
-It can be sometimes be unnerving as there are way to many suggestions out there on the internet when you google "how to become a become a developer".
+It can be sometimes be unnerving as there are way to many suggestions out there on the internet when you google "how to become a developer".
 That was one of my dilemmas; not knowing where to start.
 This is how I did it.
 It is not the one path everyone has to follow to get become a software engineer but should have some useful pointers for the absolute beginner and get started writing code in no time.
 <blockquote> The best jobs are those that you would do and not feel like you are working.</blockquote>

 ![Markdowm Image](https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif)